cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 #### Create `modelAsset` Variable

 Make a new public `NNModel` variable called `modelAsset`.
-We’ll assign one of the ONNX files to this variable in the Unity Editor.
+We’ll assign the ONNX file to this variable in the Unity Editor.

 ![unity-modelAsset-variable](..\images\end-to-end-in-game-style-transfer-tutorial\unity-modelAsset-variable.png)